olmallet81/URT/README.md

     with:
     - *y* = vector of the dependent variable
     - *x* = matrix of the independent variables (it can include intercept, constant trend, etc...)
-    - *stats* if turned to *true*, additional statistics will be computed as R-squared, adjusted R-squared, F statistic and Durbin-Watson statistic
+    - *stats* if turned to *true*, additional statistics will be computed such as R-squared, adjusted R-squared, F test statistic and Durbin-Watson test statistic

 - ### Member variables (public)
     - *param* = regressors coefficients